 "Of course, sir."

 "Firstly, what house were you sorted into at Hogwarts?"

 "Slytherin," Hermione lied, meeting the headmaster's gaze calmly.

 "And what year were you in when you, shall we say, arrived?"

 That should sandwich her in tightly between the current and future Death Eaters.

 "I see.
 In that case, if you have no objection, I would prefer to move you into the Slytherin dormitory tonight, and begin classes tomorrow.
 The Black family is a large one, and a distant cousin appearing suddenly will be strange, but not impossible.
 Do you have any preference to your new history?"

-"It's not unheard of," Professor Dumbledore conceded.
-"Although unusual.
+"It's not unheard of, although unusual.
 That you're female, forgive me, makes it more likely."